-On 24 November 2017, the Ministry of Economic Development and Technology and SID Bank signed a financing agreement, under which the Fund of Funds was created.
-That fund is intended for the use of European cohesion funds.
+On November 24, 2017, the Ministry of Economic Development and Technology and SID Bank signed a financing agreement establishing the first Fund of funds intended for the use of European cohesion funds.

-The purpose of the fund created as such is the promotion and financing of sustainable economic growth and development, investments in innovation and current operations through debt and equity financing focused on four areas:
+The purpose of the fund thus created is to promote or finance sustainable economic growth and development, innovation investment and ongoing operations with debt and equity forms of financing in four areas:

 small and medium-sized enterprises,

-By creating the Fund of Funds, we have taken an important step in the transition from grants to refundable forms of funding through the use of financial instruments.
-Refundable funds are significantly more effective than grants, primarily due to higher leverage, multiplier effects and their revolving nature.
-Due to the use of financial instruments such as loans, guarantees, equity financing, etc., which are refundable and also require the investment of own funds and efforts by enterprises or intermediaries, the market assessment of projects that are financed is built into the process.
-This leads to improved financial discipline and, together with greater multiplier effects, to the improved allocation of development funds.
-This also raises the level of responsibility of beneficiaries, as the probability of the abuse of funds is reduced, together with the effect on the distortion of competition, both of which arise frequently in the use of grants.
-The latter artificially support otherwise ineffective recipients on the market, who maintain their market shares with the help of grants, which is neither sustainable nor development-oriented.
+With the establishment of the Fund of Funds, an important step has been taken towards the transition from non-reimbursable to reimbursable funds using financial instruments.
+Reimbursements are much more effective than grants, mainly due to their greater financial leverage and multiplier effects as well as their revolving nature.
+By using financial instruments such as loans, guarantees, equity financing, and the like, which are reversible and require the investment of equity and effort by companies or intermediaries, a market valuation of the projects to be financed is built into the process.
+This in turn leads to better financial discipline and, along with greater multiplier effects, better allocation of development funds.
+At the same time, it also increases recipient accountability by reducing the potential for misuse of funds and the impact on competitive distortions that often result from the use of grants.
+These allow otherwise inefficient recipients to be artificially maintained in the market, thus gaining market share with the help of grants, which is certainly neither sustainable nor developmentally sound.

-SID Bank is developing new financial instruments based on a preliminary assessment of financing gaps that was conducted by the Slovenian company PwC and supplemented by an analysis performed by the European Investment Bank.
-Market gaps were identified in the financing of small and medium-sized enterprises, research, development and innovation, energy efficiency and urban development.
-For this reason, the Fund of Fund offers financial instruments for specific target groups in the four aforementioned areas.
+SID Bank is developing new financial instruments based on a preliminary assessment of the financing gap conducted by the Slovenian company PwC and supplemented by an analysis of the European Investment Bank.
+Market gaps were identified in the areas of financing small and medium-sized enterprises, research, development and innovation, energy efficiency and urban development, which is why the Fund of funds is introducing financial instruments for individual target groups in these four areas.